rankiandras/the-git-rocks/README.md

-# The git is actually rocking.
+# Is the git actually rocking?